 What does financial security look like in 2023?
 We talked with five experts about everything from the economy to the job market to financial markets to find out what to expect.
 Here’s what they told us.

 Get your financial house in order

 Just to set things straight, Doug Boneparth isn’t a big believer in New Year’s money-related resolutions.
-“Just because the earth went around the sun once doesn’t mean anything,” says Boneparth, a certified financial planner and president of Bona Fide Wealth.
+“Just because the earth went around the sun once doesn’t mean anything,” says Boneparth, a certified financial planner and president of Bone Fide Wealth.
 “No matter what the calendar says, it’s always a great time to focus on the foundational pieces that lead to success.”